LanceParker-007/secure-file-share/README.md

 ## 🚀 Features

+- **Signup using mfa**: Sign up using mfa and password hashing.
+  > (mfa disabled for now as sendgrid won't sent email(as I exposed my sengrid api key here), so once you signup, you can simply sign in without otp entering or you can get otp from logs, I have logged it and you can proceed.)
 - **Secure File Sharing**: Share files securely using expirable links.
 - **Expirable Links**: Set expiration times to ensure files are inaccessible after a specific duration.
 - **Make link for specific People**: You can also mentions emails who can access these files.